KageKirin/CodingTests/SuckerPunch/SuckerPunch/test/README.md

       * must support 15 queues with an average of 80 or so bytes in each queue.
 3. Test Code Coverage
     * Implemented with gcov
+4. Continuos Integration (CircleCI)
+    * In this way, we make sure that any change into the code is being tested.

 # Test Framework
 1. Selected Google Test Framework